-MOVEMENT:

-3. Long-term power price fluctuations

-PPA terms are generally shorter than the expected useful life of Solar Assets so price forecasts are used to estimate the value of cash flows between PPA expiry and the end of the asset's useful life.
+Risk Impact on Company Mitigant Movement 3.
+Long-term power price fluctuations PPA terms are generally shorter than the expected useful life of Solar Assets so price forecasts are used to estimate the value of cash flows between PPA expiry and the end of the asset's useful life.
 Lower or higher wholesale electricity price forecasts can reduce or increase the revenue that the Solar Assets are expected to generate after PPA expiry, thereby impacting asset valuations.

-- The Company continues to monitor changes in energy price forecasts and ensures these are appropriately factored into asset valuations.
-The Company averages forecasted price curves from two reputable providers over their most recent two periods (i.e., four curves in total) to mitigate the impact on asset values from any one forecaster changing views - As at 31 December 2023, over 36% of the NAV is attributable to contracted cash flows, with the remaining balance attributable to uncontracted cash flows cash balances and fair value of fund level expenses, demonstrating the substantial value provided by existing revenue contracting within the portfolio, that is not exposed to power price fluctuations

-4. Interest rate risk

-Corporate Debt Facility The Group has debt facilities with both fixed and floating interest rates.
+The Company secures revenue by acquiring assets that have long-term PPAs in place (with a minimum PPA term of ten years for each project or portfolio acquisition and a target weighted average PPA term of approximately 15 years for the Company's entire portfolio at acquisition) The Company continues to monitor changes in energy price forecasts and ensures these are appropriately factored into asset valuations.
+The Company averages forecasted price curves from two reputable providers over their most recent two periods (i.e., four curves in total) to mitigate the impact on asset values from any one forecaster changing views As at 31 December 2023, over 36% of the NAV is attributable to contracted cash flows, with the remaining balance attributable to uncontracted cash flows cash balances and fair value of fund level expenses, demonstrating the substantial value provided by existing revenue contracting within the portfolio, that is not exposed to power price fluctuations 4.
+Interest rate risk Corporate Debt Facility The Group has debt facilities with both fixed and floating interest rates.
 The Company is also exposed to interest rate risk through holding variable rate bank deposits.
 As such, changes in interest rates may have a positive or negative impact directly on the Company's net income and consequently the profits of the Company.

-Valuation Discount Rate Changes in interest rates may also affect the discount rates used in the valuation of the assets
+Valuation Discount Rate Changes in interest rates may also affect the discount rates used in the valuation of the assets.
 Movements in headline Central Bank interest rates and the resulting effects on Government bond yields may directly impact the discount rate used to value the Company's investments.

-- The base interest rate for all amortising debt (namely the debt facilities at Milford, Euryalus and Heelstone as described on page 23) are fully hedged for the term of the relevant loan, providing resilience in the portfolio's cash flows against movements in interest rates. - The \$40 million revolving credit facility has a floating interest rate which is not hedged.
-The RCF is available through September 2025 and is currently undrawn - The Company does not bear interest rate risk on its loan to USF Holding Corp. as the loan rate is fixed for the duration of the loan facility c) MACROECONOMIC AND MARKET RISKS continued

-Future increases in market interest rates could also lead to increases in discount rates used in the valuation of the assets, and a resultant reduction in NAV.
+The base interest rate for all amortising debt (namely the debt facilities at Milford, Euryalus and Heelstone as described on page 23) are fully hedged for the term of the relevant loan, providing resilience in the portfolio's cash flows against movements in interest rates The \$40 million revolving credit facility has a floating interest rate which is not hedged.
+The RCF is available through September 2025 and is currently undrawn The Company does not bear interest rate risk on its loan to USF Holding Corp. as the loan rate is fixed for the duration of the loan facility Future increases in market interest rates could also lead to increases in discount rates used in the valuation of the assets, and a resultant reduction in NAV.
 Please refer to the interest rate sensitivities provided on page 28 for further detail on this exposure.